-^{1.} Nil Consideration.
-Issued to IRIS as collateral for the Company's obligations under the Convertible Note Agreement entered into between IRIS and the Company as announced on 2 May 2022.
+- 1. Nil Consideration.
+Issued to IRIS as collateral for the Company's obligations under the Convertible Note Agreement entered into between IRIS and the Company as announced on 2 May 2022. - 2.
+Final conversion of balance of 142 notes on 6 June 2023 has utilised the collateral shares issued with 1,908,886 shares still being held in collateral with the note holder at reporting date.